Tilting theory of preprojective algebras and $c$-sortable elements: The endomorphism algebra of the tilting object

 \section{The endomorphism algebra of the tilting object}

-In this section, we calculate the endomorphism algebra of the tilting object which constructed in Section \ref{tilting}.
-The aim of this section is to show Theorem \ref{endalg}.
+In this section, we calculate the endomorphism algebra of the tilting object which was constructed in Definition \ref{def-tilting-c-sort}.
+The aim of this section is to prove Theorems \ref{usubz=dend} and \ref{endalg}.
 Throughout this section, let $Q$ be a finite acyclic quiver.